Working title: Experimental Publishing as Networked Practice and Research Object

 As such the aim is to develop research on publishing with a more overt programmatic and computational focus combined with techniques and strategies relevant to do-it-yourself (DIY) and do-it-with-others (DIWO) publishing.
 Such an approach takes into account that within these new forms of publishing social organization are also transformed, and it sets out to understand how these two are in fact hard to decouple and/or can create a circular situation.
 For instance, the decentralised and distributed nature of networked publishing using the version control software git provides a challenge to some of the underlying divisions of labour related to traditional scholarly publishing.
 It does so by creating a situation where computational concerns and social concerns get entangled.
 Such an approach offers a problematic technosolutionist approach to digital publishing by opening the black box of social organisation and labour in publishing practices.
 As a result it forces its participants to think about new possibilities and opportunities to bring the activities of writing, editing and distribution into closer dialogue.
 The resulting technical (mis)appropriations, modularity, custom applications and collaborative authorship that emerge from this closer dialogue, allow to actively engage and create publics for societal topics and themes linked to contemporary cultural productions, and to expand the means of discourse circulation beyond print media and its direct digital translation.

 The research will explore the following core issues:

-• How principles of open access might be extended by an engagement with current discussions in free software development.
+• How principles of open access (as commodity) might be extended by an engagement with current discussions in free software development.

 • What experimental publishing initiatives from outside traditional research communities might contribute to academic practices.